 Worthy was selected in the second round of the 2012 National Football League Draft by the Green Bay Packers, while Robinson was chosen in the sixth round by the San Francisco 49ers.
-A total of seven Spartan defensive players have been drafted in Narduzzi's tenure.

 For the second year in a row, Narduzzi was named the National Coordinator of the Week by Rivals.com following Michigan State's victory over Michigan.
 The Spartans held Michigan to regular-season lows in total offense (250 yards), rushing (82 yards) and points (14) in 2011.